Chicago, Humor, John Hughes, Menopause

 John Hughes pool

-The first thing I thought of when I saw this pool was, I wonder if Matthew Broderick swam in it?
+The first thing I thought when I saw the pool: I wonder if Matthew Broderick swam in it?
+In a leopard-print thong.

 ladies chatting by John Hughes pool